ASD-Blueprint/desktop.gov.au/blueprint/security/security-risk-management-plan.md

   * Exchange Online Protection (EOP) provides built in protection for Exchange Online mailboxes
   * Microsoft’s Cyber Defence Operations Centre helps protect, detect, and respond to Office 365 cloud service threats in real time
 * CloudSystem treatments
-  * Password complexity is enforced in line with Information Security Manual (ISM) standards
+  * Password complexity is enforced in line with Information Security Manual (ISM) standards, and users are required to change passwords on first use
   * Conditional Access enforces MFA for all users and administrators
   * Office 365 audit logging enabled to provide the ability to audit actions undertaken within the Office 365 services
   * Office 365 Advanced Threat Protection (ATP) Safe Links, ATP Safe Attachments, ATP for SharePoint Online, OneDrive for Business, and Microsoft Teams and ATP Anti-Phishing capabilities enabled to reduce the likelihood of malicious code infiltrating
   * Microsoft Cloud App Security (MCAS) enabled and app connectors and policies configured to detect risky behaviours, violations, or suspicious data points and activities within Office 365
   * Sender Policy Framework (SPF), Domain based Message Authentication, Reporting and Conformance (DMARC), and DomainKeys Identified Mail (DKIM) records are configured to mitigate spoofing of emails being sent into the organisation
   * Office 365 services are only utilised within Australian regions
+  * Credential Guard is enabled and credential theft is blocked through Microsoft Defender Exploit Guard
+  * Data transfer logs are retained

 #### Residual likelihood